guilhemmarchand/trackme/docs/userguide.rst

 It is a very common and powerful practice to generate and maintain lookups in Splunk for numbers of purposes, which can be file based lookups (CSV files) or KVstore based lookups.

-Starting with TrackMe 1.2.28, it is possible to define an Elastic Source and monitor if the lookup is being updated as expected.

 A common caveheat with lookups is that their update is driven by Splunk searches, there are plenty of reasons why a lookup could stop being populated and maintained, such as scheduling issues, permissions, related knowledge objects updates, lack or changes in the data, and many more.

 The purpose of this example is to provide a builtin and effiscient way of tracking Splunk lookup updates at scale in the easy way, and get alerted if an update issue is detected in the lookup according to the policies defined in TrackMe.

-*Let's consider the simplistic following example, the lookup acme_assets_cmdb contains our ACME assets and is updated every day, we record in the field "lookupLastUpdated" the date and time of the execution of the Lookup gen report in Splunk. (in epoch time format)*
+*Let's consider the simplistic following example, the lookup acme_assets_cmdb contains our ACME assets and is updated every day, we record in the field "lastupdate" the date and time of the execution of the Lookup gen report in Splunk. (in epoch time format)*

 .. image:: img/first_steps/img-lookup-tracking1.png
    :alt: img/first_steps/img-lookup-tracking1